AshwinPrasanthHariharan/m1k_ss/README.md

 # 📊 Frequency Response Analysis, System Identification & VI Characterization using ADALM M1K
+This project develops a Python-based experimental framework for analyzing and identifying electrical systems using the ADALM1000 (M1K).
 ## 🚀 Overview

 This project develops a **Python-based experimental framework** for analyzing and identifying electrical systems using the **ADALM1000 (M1K)**.